 - The famous 3R’s initiative – Reduce, Reuse, Recycle – an initiative supported by brands worldwide such as Danone, Veolia, Nestle, Tetra Pak and more.
 This method brings a holistic change in the organisation along with reduced production costs and remediation efforts

 - Industry Conglomerates & Collaborations such as WeCare – a group of companies joined hands to collectively reduce the rising plastic waste in the country, by grass root level awareness programs, strengthening of local and state civic bodies and investing in R&D for plastic recyclability.

-If you are a PIBO based in India and are looking towards implementing your EPR fulfilment plans, we are here to assist you in it.
+If you are a PIBO based in India and are looking towards implementing your EPR fulfillment plans, we are here to assist you in it.
 Recykal is a registered PRO that uses its digital waste management platform to manage plastic and e-waste in India.
-With growing network of Brands, Recyclers, Aggregators and Local Waste Pickers - our EPR Loop will make you a part of this umbrella network ‘Digitally’.
+With a growing network of Brands, Recyclers, Aggregators, and Local Waste Pickers – our EPR Loop will make you a part of this umbrella network ‘Digitally’.

 Interested?
-Get in touch with us or book a free 30 minute EPR consultation with out team of experts.
+Get in touch with us or book a free 30-minute EPR consultation with our team of experts.